w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 Parity Signer updates the full metadata through the QR fountain while the extension updates the metadata index (the metadata is not loaded into it).
 As a consequence the process of updating metadata is different (you will notice that on the Signer app the update takes longer for example).
-Having outdated metadata on the Signer app will prevent you from signing while on the extension you will be able to click the sign button but the extrinsic will likely fail similarly of having an outdated Ledger app.
-In general, failing to update metadata will most likely result in you not being able to transfer funds.
+Having outdated metadata on the Signer app will prevent you from signing, while on the extension you will be able to click the sign button but the extrinsic will likely fail (similarly of having an outdated Ledger app).
+In general, failing to update metadata will most likely result in you not being able to sign extrinsics.

 ## Verifying Extrinsics